ethereum-optimism/docs/notes/content-reuse.md

 ### How to Use a Multiple Reusable Content Components

-1. You can create a `index.js` file in the the `content` directories and export the components like this:
+1. You can create a `index.js` file in the `content` directories and export the components like this:

 ```